Canon 6D vs Nikon D850

 The Canon EOS 6D and the Nikon D850 are two digital cameras that were revealed to the public, respectively, in September 2012 and July 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
-The Canon has a resolution of 20 megapixel, whereas the Nikon provides 45.4 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 20 megapixels, whereas the Nikon provides 45.4 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 6D vs Nikon D850

-The physical size and weight of the Canon 6D and the Nikon D850 are illustrated in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Canon 6D and the Nikon D850.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 6D – represents 100 percent across all the size and weight measures).
+All width, height and depth dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 6D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D850 is notably larger (12 percent) than the Canon 6D.
 Moreover, the D850 is markedly heavier (31 percent) than the 6D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Yet, since both cameras are based around a full frame sensor, their respective lenses will tend to have similar dimensions and heft.
-You can find an overview of optics for the two cameras in the Canon EF Lens Catalog (6D) and the Nikon Lens Catalog (D850).
+You can compare the optics available for the two cameras in the Canon EF Lens Catalog (6D) and the Nikon Lens Catalog (D850).

 The price is, of course, an important factor in any camera decision.
 The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The 6D was launched at a markedly lower price (by 36 percent) than the D850, which puts it into a different market segment.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.